callixte-girard/YoutubeChannelLeecher/README.md

 # ———— YoutubeChannelLeecher ————

+## FUNCTIONALITIES

 ### How may I help you, lazy developer ?
-1) Go to the main videos page in channel you provided.
+1) Go to the main videos page in user/channel you provided.
 2) Get all videos' URLs.
+3) Get all playlists' URLs.
+4) Scrape all playlists infos from their URLs obtained in 3) : title + the URLs of videos it contains.
+5) Scrape all videos infos from their URLs obtained in 2) : title + basic infos + description + inspects in which playlist(s) the video appears.
+6) At this point, all videos infos are written in Notion.
+Checkbox "downloaded" is off for every video.
+7) Downloads all videos one by one and mark them as downloaded in Notion when completed.

+x) I update by myself : if a new video is published, it will appear on all videos section, and thus be automatically added in Notion and downloaded.
+x) I can continue where I stopped, but —> !!!
+Maybe you will have to manually delete the last video info that might have been only partially recorded !!!
-Of course, scrolling down until the playlist's end is included.
+x) For each playlist / all videos section, I scroll down until the playlist's end is reached so that all URLs are present.

-3) Write all the videos' data to the Notion page URL provided.
-4) Inspect all playlists and record in which playlist(s) each video in main videos page appears.
-5)
+=> Why "Leecher" ?
+Because —> Scrape + Record in Notion (videos infos) + Download (videos in mp4) = Leech.

+## SETUP

 ### Dependancies
 - selenium webdriver